orlando21/magnolia-tutorial/contact.md

 ### Add a template to the campaign<a name="template"></a>

-1. In the app launcher, click the Standard Templating Kit bundle and the Templates icon.
+1. In the app launcher, click the Standard Templating Kit bundle and then the Templates icon.
 ![STK]({{ site.baseurl }}/img/stk.jpg)

 2. Under `templating-kit`, click `textImage` and then click **Add to campaign**.